magomimmo/modern-cljs/doc/second-edition/tutorial-16.md

 ```

 Let's if this simple solution it works by first calling it with the
-portable `modern-cljs.shopping.validators-test` test namespace and the
+portable `modern-cljs.shopping.validators-test` test namespace and
-without any `-n` option:
+then without any `-n` option:

 ```bash